 Talking about the system with people from CALD, migrant and refugee backgrounds

-- For people from CALD backgrounds, seeking support can be a daunting experience, made more difficult by language and cultural gaps
+- For people from Culturally and Linguistically Diverse (CALD) backgrounds, seeking support can be a daunting experience, often made more difficult by language barriers, differences in cultural practices, and discrimination at personal, social and institutional levels

 Issues to be aware of when talking about the system